Seymour and East Tennessee State host Samford - WTOP News

 Johnson City, Tennessee; Saturday, 4 p.m.
 EST

-BOTTOM LINE: East Tennessee State plays the Samford Bulldogs after Jaden Seymour scored 22 points in East Tennessee State’s 74-73 win over the VMI Keydets.
+BOTTOM LINE: East Tennessee State takes on the Samford Bulldogs after Jaden Seymour scored 22 points in East Tennessee State’s 74-73 win over the VMI Keydets.

-The Buccaneers have gone 6-2 at home.
-East Tennessee State scores 71.7 points while outscoring opponents by 1.2 points per game.
+The Buccaneers are 6-2 on their home court.
+East Tennessee State is 4-3 in games decided by 3 points or fewer.

-The Bulldogs are 6-1 in conference play.
-Samford averages 89.3 points and has outscored opponents by 13.9 points per game.
+The Bulldogs are 6-1 against SoCon opponents.
+Samford leads the SoCon scoring 18.1 fast break points per game.

-East Tennessee State’s average of 7.7 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 8.1 per game Samford gives up.
-Samford averages 10.4 made 3-pointers per game this season, 3.3 more made shots on average than the 7.1 per game East Tennessee State allows.
+East Tennessee State is shooting 40.1% from the field this season, 2.9 percentage points lower than the 43.0% Samford allows to opponents.
+Samford has shot at a 49.1% clip from the field this season, 6.8 percentage points higher than the 42.3% shooting opponents of East Tennessee State have averaged.

-The Buccaneers and Bulldogs face off Saturday for the first time in SoCon play this season.
+The Buccaneers and Bulldogs meet Saturday for the first time in SoCon play this season.

-TOP PERFORMERS: Seymour is scoring 15.5 points per game with 6.6 rebounds and 1.4 assists for the Buccaneers.
-Quimari Peterson is averaging 14.5 points and 5.1 rebounds while shooting 38.8% over the past 10 games for East Tennessee State.
+TOP PERFORMERS: Ebby Asamoah is shooting 33.8% from beyond the arc with 2.8 made 3-pointers per game for the Buccaneers, while averaging 15.2 points.
+Seymour is shooting 48.9% and averaging 19.1 points over the last 10 games for East Tennessee State.

-Achor Achor is shooting 61.7% and averaging 16.9 points for the Bulldogs.
+Achor Achor is averaging 16.9 points, six rebounds and 1.8 blocks for the Bulldogs.
 A.J.
-Staton-McCray is averaging 2.0 made 3-pointers over the last 10 games for Samford.
+Staton-McCray is averaging 14.3 points over the last 10 games for Samford.

 LAST 10 GAMES: Buccaneers: 4-6, averaging 71.5 points, 38.8 rebounds, 11.1 assists, 6.2 steals and 4.9 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 73.7 points per game.